 If you just don’t know what career path to pursue or have chosen a career or occupation that no longer or has never been satisfying you are not alone.
 I believe there is nothing more important than feeling like you fit in your job, with your team and colleagues and in your company.

 Letting me be your guide through the process will allow you to relax and focus on what is most important each step of the way, which is You.
-I will keep you moving forward, offering objective feedback and support so you can feel confident knowing you are in great hands with a caring counselor that wants you to succeed.
+I will keep you moving forward, offering objective feedback and support so you can feel confident knowing you are in great hands with a caring coach that wants you to succeed.

 There are many ways to assess who you are from formal assessments, exercises, activities and discussion.
 Based on your needs and desires you may do one or more as part of this process.

 The first and most important to thing to do when you feel stuck or lost is to pause and consider where you are and what brought you here.
 What is your story?
 What has driven your decisions to date?
 How did you get where you are?

 What are you struggling with?

 The next step is to gain clarity and to articulate exactly which aspects of your life are causing you pain.
 Equally, what’s working well?